Norgate-AV-Holdings-Ltd/generator-norgate-av/templates/simpl/README.md

-# <%= name %> README
+# <%= id %> README

-This is the README for your project "<%= name %>".
+This is the README for your project "<%= id %>".
 After writing up a brief description, we recommend including the following sections.

 ## Features